Adults can increase their IQ throughout life, but increasing overall intelligence may be even more valuable. Learn the specific steps you should take.

 Dr. Dean Burnett is a neuroscientist and science writer for the Guardian.

 He took four online IQ tests and selected his answers at random.
 (49)

 Yet his suggested IQ scores were 133, 128, 138, and 140!

 How to Increase IQ: Take the Next Step

 IQ is a measure of two specific kinds of intelligence — crystallized and fluid intelligence.

 There are measures you can take to increase IQ, but even if you manage to gain a few IQ points, that doesn’t necessarily make you smarter in ways that matter for a rewarding, successful life.

-So there is no little need to stress over your IQ score.
+So there is little need to stress over your IQ score.

-Instead, focus on improving your overall intelligence, brain health, and fitness.
+Instead, focus on improving your overall intelligence, brain health, and brain fitness.